CaffeinatedRat/WebSocketServices/README.md

 The following contains information about new features, bug fixes, and other version changes.

+#### 1.1.7

+* Updated the config.yml so that the offlinePlayers service is renamed to offlineplayers due to the case sensitive nature of the services.

 #### 1.1.6

 * Changed the the response methodology, so that a response can be sent as text or binary regardless of the initial state of the request.